 - (a) Reservoirs shall, as a minimum, retain the volume outlined in Table 6-2, including firefighting volume and storage volume determined from the ultimate development population outlined in Section 5.3.1.2 Population. - (b) Council reserves the right to refuse developments that are proposed to be served by a small reservoir, typically those serving less than 100 sections and/or smaller than 250 m3 in size. - (c) Only designers that have been approved by Wellington Water are permitted to design reservoirs.
-The designer shall approach Wellington Water prior to preliminary design to ascertain the current Wellington Water specifications for reservoirs, which will supersede any requirements outlined in the Regional Specification for Water Services. - (d) Reservoirs shall be funded and constructed by the developer to the above specifications. - (e) The council reserves the right to construct the reservoir at the council's expense, with a contribution from the developer, if there is an additional purpose for the reservoir.
+The designer shall approach Wellington Water prior to preliminary design to ascertain the current Wellington Water specifications for reservoirs, which will supersede any requirements outlined in the Regional Specification for Water Services.
+Wellington Water will approve designers for a typical reservoir who are Chartered Professional (CPEng) Civil or Structural Engineers as appropriate with a minimum of 5 years relevant experience and with a minimum of 3 specific, seismically resilient, water retaining structures in their project history.
+Proposed peer reviewers shall be a Structural Engineer with a CPEng qualification, a minimum of 7 years relevant experience and with a minimum of 4 specific, comparable jobs in their project history. - (d) Reservoirs shall be funded and constructed by the developer to the above specifications. - (e) The council reserves the right to construct the reservoir at the council's expense, with a contribution from the developer, if there is an additional purpose for the reservoir. - (f) The council may contribute to any reservoir being constructed by a developer if that reservoir is suitably sized to supply an area outside the proposed development.

-- (f) The council may contribute to any reservoir being constructed by a developer if that reservoir is suitably sized to supply an area outside the proposed development. - (g) Reservoirs shall be sited on a separately titled and fenced lot and with a minimum3.5 m wide gated and sealed vehicle access road (refer to Section 6.2.4 Access). - (i) The separately titled lot and reservoir shall be vested to council. - Security to the site and structures shall be to current Wellington Water standards.
+- (g) Reservoirs shall be sited on a separately titled and fenced lot and with a minimum3.5 m wide gated and sealed vehicle access road (refer to Section 6.2.5 Access). - (i) The separately titled lot and reservoir shall be vested to council. - (ii) Security to the site and structures shall be to current Wellington Water standards.
 The site shall be secured to reduce unrestricted public access and prevent access by livestock. - (iii) Vehicle access to the reservoir shall be no steeper than 1 to 6 (v:h). - (iv) The reservoir shall be suitably screened and visually mitigated to complement the surrounding environment, including any security fencing or gates required. - (h) Operational and maintenance manuals are required as part of the completion documentation.